GestoerteBaecker/OneDriveAPI/README.md

 # OneDriveAPI

-This is a really simple Python API to communicate to OneDrive.
+This is a really simple Python API to communicate to OneDrive (Download, Upload, Fetch).
 It only uses the authentication with access and refresh tokens.

 ## Prerequisites
 For the usage it is necessary to allow the connection of OneDrive to your app.
 Please follow the steps below: